An overview of industry codes

-- a proposal is put forward to the Minister for Small Business from industry participants or groups
+- a proposal is put forward to the relevant minister from industry participants or groups

 The development process for each code is likely to have a number of common elements and a consultation process will be a critical part of that development process, as well as being required by the legislation.

-Once a code is developed the Minister for Small Business will be in a position to prescribe the code if considered appropriate.
+Once a code is developed the minister will be in a position to prescribe the code if considered appropriate.

-In developing industry codes the Commissioner will be performing his functions in a way that promotes better relationships and conduct between businesses and between businesses and state and local government bodies.
+In developing industry codes the Commissioner will be performing their functions in a way that promotes better relationships and conduct between businesses and between businesses and state and local government bodies.